bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 ### Forums

-* Pseudo-forums of categorical feed bookmark sets where no interaction is required on part of the feed
+* Pseudo-forums of categorical feed bookmark sets where no interaction is required on part of the feed: #directory
 * Ideally, a forum should also act as a mirror (see #mirroring section) and for efficiency, it should intersperse messages based on timestamps (i.e., it could be understood to be a bot who reposts content from members), potentially served as a registry file
 * Messages are proprietary to their submitter and will get hidden after the member leaves the group (or #feed_deletion ), but the submitter may attribute individual messages to the forum account with a slash command to waive this right.
 At least a minimal amount of time must pass before allowing this.
 * Members should create a separate subaccount to store their answers for each forum they participate in
 * A member may reuse a single subaccount between strongly related forums to facilitate cross-posting
 * A member may indicate that they only wish to broadcast posts that mention the forum user
 * A forum may list allowed hashtags and it will only broadcast posts (or roots) containing it
+* If a root post (that is not a reply) contains hashtag labels, it should start a new thread appearing in the respective topic partition (forum category or subforum)
 * A forum may indicate that all broadcast posts should be considered to carry a set of hashtags for search engines
 * A member may indicate that all their posts broadcast towards the forum should be considered to carry a set of hashtags for search engines
 * Sticky post links in metadata about detailed topic and rules
-* See also: #forum_access_control #directory
+* See also: #forum_access_control
 * https://git.mills.io/yarnsocial/yarn/issues/325
 * https://git.mills.io/yarnsocial/yarn/issues/344